About this release

 In July 2005 a national smoking cessation database was set up to capture data on people presenting to NHS services in Scotland for help to stop smoking.
 This database collects the mandatory service user information required for national monitoring purposes for smoking cessation services from all 14 NHS Boards in Scotland.
 This information has been used to generate this report.

-The LDP Standard for NHS boards was designed to embed and sustain successful twelve-week quits (those people who have abstained from smoking for 12 weeks) through support of smoking cessation services in the 40% most deprived areas (60% in the Island Boards), as measured by the Scottish Index of Multiple Deprivation (SIMD).
-The annual target was set that 1.5% of smokers in these areas (estimated using Scottish Health Survey data) would have a self-reported successful twelve-week quit through smoking cessation services.
+The Local Delivery Plan for NHS boards was designed to embed and sustain successful smoking quits at 12 weeks post quit in the 40 per cent most deprived SIMD areas (60 per cent in the Island Boards).
+The annual target was set that 1.5% of smokers in these areas would have a self-reported successful twelve-week quit (have abstained from smoking for 12 weeks) through smoking cessation services.
 For NHSScotland this was set at 7,026 12-week quits in 2019/20.
-Due to the impacts of COVID-19 this has not been updated since 2019/20, and the target has been maintained at 7,026 for 2024/25
+Due to the impacts of COVID-19 this has not been updated since 2019/20, and the target has been maintained at 7,026 for 2024/25.

 The figures presented here on quit attempts include only those attempted through NHS stop smoking services and do not include those attempted through private services or self-led attempts.
 Figures are based on total quit attempts set during the year, rather than total number of people with a recorded quit attempt, so could include repeat quit attempts for the same person.
 More detailed information on quit attempts can also be found within the NHS Stop Smoking Services Scotland annual report.